Population and Global Health

 ELECTIVE COURSES

-At least 6 credits in elective courses need to be taken by the student in consultation with the advisor and graduate committee, and must be approved by the student’s graduate advisory committee.
+At least six credits in elective courses need to be taken by the student in consultation with the advisor and graduate committee, and must be approved by the student’s graduate advisory committee.
 Possible elective course include, but are not limited to, the following:

 CBS 580 Epidemiology I